Fouty7/CI-CD-Deployment-nodejs-Kubernetes/README.md

 `https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html`

 * Use this article to spin up an ubuntu ec2 Instance `https://www.cloudbooklet.com/create-an-ec2-instance-on-aws-with-ubuntu-18-04/`
-* Download and save the .pem file in the create key pair step
+* Download and save the .pem file in the create key-pair step
-*
+* Note: make sure to enable HTTP & HTTPS traffic to enable our dockerized application to accessible from the internet